- Academic Programs

 Our cohort-based model enables you to learn from top practitioners and engaged faculty while also establishing the professional networks necessary to succeed in your job.
 The coursework requires you to engage with the current issues facing district leaders as well as research and trends in the Illinois educational context.
 You also participate in a three-semester internship which provides first-hand experience of the work of district superintendents.

-- LEEA 700 Nature and Theory of Administration (3)
+- LEEA 700 Nature and Theory of Administration (3 credits)

-- LEEA 720 Education Finance and Asset Management (3)
+- LEEA 720 Education Finance and Asset Management (3 credits)

 By the Numbers